 At this time, DEP does not intend to deviate from the health advisories EPA has established for PFOA and PFOS.

 More information on setting a state MCL can be found here.

 DEP has announced a plan to sample public water supplies that have elevated potential for contamination, based on proximity to common sources of PFAS, such as military bases, fire training sites, landfills, and manufacturing facilities.
 The sampling plan will begin collecting information in May 2019, and the first planned phase will last approximately one year.

 State MCL Considerations

 Currently, there is no state or federal maximum contaminant level (MCL) for PFOA and PFOS.
 The U.S. Environmental Protection Agency (EPA) established a health advisory (HA) for PFOA and PFOS in May of 2016 based on the agency's assessment of the latest peer-reviewed science.
 According to EPA, the lifetime HA for PFOA and PFOS of 0.07 micrograms per liter (µg/L) or 70 parts per trillion (ppt) is protective of all consumers, including the most sensitive populations, with a margin of protection from a lifetime of exposure to PFOA and PFOS from drinking water.
-While we continually review new evidence as it emerges, DEP does not plan to deviate from the HA value at this time.

 - Determine whether the proposed MCL is technically feasible.

 - Research and approve treatment technologies to adequately and consistently remove PFOA/PFOS to levels below the proposed MCL.
 DEP would also need to work with third-party certification organizations such as NSF International to develop a program for certifying treatment systems for efficacy – something that is required by regulation.